krsakai/aws-sdk-swift/documentation/credentials.md

 ## Selector Credential Providers

 You can supply a list of credential providers you would like your `AWSClient` to use with the `.selector` credential provider.
 Each provider in the list is tested, until it finds a provider that successfully provides credentials.
-The following would test if can find credentials using environment variables, and then in the shared config file `~/.aws/credentials`.
+The following would test if credentials are available via environment variables, and then in the shared config file `~/.aws/credentials`.
 ```swift
 let client = AWSClient(credentialProvider: .selector(.environment, .configfile))
 ```

-The default credential provider is implemented as a selector.
+The default credential provider is implemented as a selector as follows.
 ```swift
 .selector(.environment, .ecs, .ec2, .configfile)
 ```